pieslappa/makers-databases/challenge_work/music_library/model_and_repo_design_recipe.md

   connection.exec(seed_sql)
 end

-describe AlbumRepositry do
+describe AlbumRepository do
   before(:each) do
     reset_albums_table
   end

   # (your tests will go here).
   it "returns 3 albums" do
-    repo = AlbumRepositry.new
+    repo = AlbumRepository.new
     albums = repo.all

     expect(albums.length).to eq 2